-This report provides an overview of Chile's current Sanitary Regulation for Food Products (RSA by its name in Spanish), as well as any other regulation with the potential of disrupting food trade.
-Since the last version of this report in 2022, Chile issued new requirements for the labeling of alcoholic beverages.
+This report provides an overview of Chile's current Sanitary Regulation for Food Products (known as RSA by its name in Spanish), as well as any other regulations with potential to disrupting food trade.
+Since the last version of this report in 2023, Chile updated the list of maximum residue levels of pesticides in food products.
+For more information, please refer to Section V: Pesticides and Contaminants.